ronaldinho29/CoinGridGame/README.md

 The final submission must include the following:

- * an Xcode project that builds and runs on the iPhone 12 simulator
+ * a Flutter project that builds and runs on either an iPhone or Android platform
  * a 5-10 page (roughtly 2500 to 5000 words) report describing not just your app, but your design process, and how your ideas evolved over the course of the project